 4 – “The Individualist”

-Internalizes, or focuses inwardly, their shame.
+Internalizes, or focuses their shame, inwardly.
 There’s no way anyone else could possibly understand what they deal with, and they are wholly unique.
 The desire for uniqueness and emotional depth gives a feeling of artistic melancholy in average 4’s.
-They have a tendency to be intuitive, unique, self-absorbed and temperamental.
+They tend to be intuitive, unique, self-absorbed and temperamental.

 5 – “The Investigator”

-Externalizes, or experiences outwardly, their fear.
+Externalizes, or experiences their fear, outwardly.
 The world is a scary place, and preparation is the key to dealing with it.
-5’s are forever in strategy mode, knowing if they could just hone their skills enough they’ll be ready for the scary world ‘out there’.
+5’s are forever in strategy mode, knowing if they could just hone their skills enough they’ll be ready for the scary world ‘out there.’
 5’s tend to be perceptive, innovative, secretive and isolated.

 6 – “The Loyalist”